Skip to main content

 6.4 The Service(s) are provided on an "as is" and "as available" basis without (to the extent permitted by law) any warranty or representation of any kind either express or implied (including the implied warranties of merchantability and fitness for a particular purpose).

-6.6 The Connecting Party shall not make any press announcements or publicise this Connection Agreement or its contents in any way without the prior written consent of NHS Digital.
+6.6 The Connecting Party shall not make any press announcements or publicise this Connection Agreement or its contents in any way without the prior written consent of NHS England.

 6.7 Each party acknowledges to the other that nothing in this Connection Agreement either expressly or by implication constitutes an endorsement of any products or services of the other party (including the Service(s) and the Connecting Party’s products and services) and each party agrees not to conduct itself in such a way as to imply or express any such approval or endorsement.